In this tutorial, we’ll look at how to select cases in SPSS, and how to work with the resultant filtered data.

 The value for N here is 50, which tells you immediately that select cases has worked.
 Our dataset has 100 cases within it, of which 50 are women.

 In terms of the result, we can see that the women in our sample fall to sleep on average 1 minute faster than women in the general population.
 This is a significant difference, with a t value of -3.1 and a p-value of .003.

 There are a couple of things to note before we finish.

 The first is that you can return a data set to its non-filtered state by returning to the Select Cases dialog box (Data -> Select Cases), and choosing All cases (the first option available).
 This won’t delete the new filter variable, but it will render it inactive.
 You’ll also notice that “Filter On” will no longer show at the bottom right of the Data View.

 The other thing to note is that SPSS offers an alternative to Select Cases that works better in many situations.
-This is Split File, and it will be the topic of a future tutorial.
+This is Split File.

 That’s all for this tutorial.
 You should now be able to select cases in SPSS, and to work with the resultant filtered data.